AlexWFreitas/OuterWildsObsidianVault/Outer Wilds/10. Notes/Ash Twin Project - How to Enter.md

 From the possible options, we know that there is no quantum shards on the Ash Twin Planet.

-This leaves us with the option of using The [[Warp Tower - Ash Twin]], on this planet we have five warp towers.
+This leaves us with the option of using The [[Warp Towers - Ash Twin]], on this planet we have five warp towers.

 1. Sun Station
 2. Timber Hearth